Edith Woodman Burroughs

-Edith Woodman Burroughs (1871 in Riverdale-on-Hudson, New York – 1916 in Flushing, Queens) was an American sculptor.
+Edith Woodman Burroughs (1871 – January 6, 1916) was an American sculptor.
 Her work was included in the 1913 Armory Show.

 Biography

-Born in Riverdale, New York, Woodman began studying with master artists art at the early age of 15, working with Kenyon Cox and Augustus Saint Gaudens at the Art Students League.
-By the age of 18 she was supporting herself by designing objects for churches as well as for the Tiffany and Company.
+Born in Riverdale-on-Hudson, New York, Woodman began studying with master artists art at the early age of 15, working with Kenyon Cox and Augustus Saint Gaudens at the Art Students League.
+During Edith’s late teens, because of her upbeat personality she was able to stand out compared to another young female artists.
+This helped her create many different decorative figures for local churches, as well as teaching to aid with low-income art students.

+After completing her two years of working in workshops she was able to take a year break and branch out her knowledge on different styles of art.
+She went through northern France, ending up in Italy where she discovered Medieval Art.
+She was able to gain her knowledge through the training from Gothic artists.

 In 1893 she married artist Bryson Burroughs, the future curator of paintings at the Metropolitan Museum of Art in New York City.
 She spent the next two years in Paris where she studied with Jean-Antoine Injalbert and Luc-Olivier Merson.
 In 1907 she won the Shaw Memorial Prize front the National Academy of Design for a work Circe that was subsequently shown at a major exhibit in Baltimore.

 In 1909 she returned to Paris where she "came under the influence of Maillol", after which her work reflected his simpler means of expression.

 Woodman Burroughs designed two fountains for the 1915 Panama–Pacific International Exposition in San Francisco.
-Her Fountain of Youth figure, showing the sweet tenderness, a maidenly loveliness won a silver medal at the Expo.
+Her Fountain of Youth figure, was described as being a large focal point for "Innocence" and "purity".

 Burroughs exhibited a bronze bust, Portrait of John Bigelow at the 1913 Armory Show in New York.
 In 1913, she was elected into the National Academy of Design as an Associate member.

 Burroughs has four pieces in the Metropolitan Museum of Art collection from her early 20th century work: her 1908 John La Farge, 1909 Grolier Club Memorial of Edgar Allan Poe, 1911 Roger Fry, which was attributed by the Metropolitan for showcasing her skills in expressive surface modeling, as well as her 1912 At the Threshold.

-She died in Flushing, New York on January 6, 1916.
+She died in Flushing, New York, on January 6, 1916.